 • Our community team run groups and classes for families which include giving parents the confidence to support their child’s learning at home.

 14. Who can I contact for further information?

 • Parents/carers are encouraged to talk to the member of staff with whom they feel most comfortable; usually their key-worker in the first instance.
-For children with SEND, further information and support can be obtained from the SENCo, room leader or a member of the management team.
+For children with SEND, further information and support can be obtained from the SENCo, a member of the Inclusion Team, the room leader or a member of the Management Team.